 By Dr. Robert Curtis

-There has been a long time focus of attention on how much one eats and drinks – the “calories in, calories out” notion – and though important, newer information has been coming to light expanding on this view with other factors.
+There has been a long time focus on how much one eats and drinks – the “calories in, calories out” notion – being the key factor to monitor in relation to control of our waistlines, and though important, newer information has been coming to light on two other key factors of impact.

 To the details...

 Firstly, concerning wanting to lose weight (or maintain weight)...

 Reducing your caloric intake can play a role in a plan to lose weight, or to keep from gaining, however there are other factors in play regarding losing weight over the short and long term and also in supplying you with sufficient energy.

 Additionally, caloric restriction can lead to nutrient deficiencies.

 With a whole-food, plant-based diet, a number of foods tend to be greater in volume relative to the calorie load each food contains, along with being nutrient dense, and thus fill you up sooner than you could over consume calories – a concept known as caloric density – and still allow for enough nourishment.

 This appeared to be in play in a 2017 study out of New Zealand, known as the Broad study, that showed that a group put on a whole-food, plant-based diet was able to eat all they wanted and still lose weight.

 In the instance where you might lose more than you prefer, I have found usually simply upping the more starchy vegetables is often sufficient, followed by adding more nuts and seeds if necessary.